Should We Rewrite the Constitution? – What the Constitution Means to Me

 Our Reaction

-We found the format of this two-person performance engaging, connecting with the audience, who voted on the winner of the debate.
-However, the ‘getting-to-know-you’ ending when the performers answered personal questions was less than satisfying.
-It unnecessarily lengthened an already drawn-out performance.
+Overall, the show’s essentially two-person performance is engaging.
+The characters connect with the audience, who vote on the winner of the debate.
+However, the final segment, devoted to the idea of the performers “getting-to-know-one-another,” including answering personal questions, makes for a less-than-satisfying ending.
+It unnecessarily lengthens an already drawn-out performance.